 10 Astonishing Facts About Geronimo

 In 1886, after faux surrendering and escaping multiple times, Geronimo finally, truly, laid down his arms and spent the rest of his life as a prisoner of war.
 It was a jarring shift in lifestyle for Geronimo – a man used to a free-roaming naturalistic existence.
 It created some bizarre, astonishing events – but then Geronimo’s entire life, pre and post-capture was astonishing.
-Here, we list ten such astonishing facts about the Chiricahua Apache warrior Geronimo.

 #10.
 It Took Nearly a Quarter of the U.S. Army to Catch Geronimo

-They informed Geronimo that Miles had removed Chiricahua Apaches from their reservations.
+The scouts informed Geronimo that Miles had removed Chiricahua Apaches from their reservations.
 Geronimo and his men, concerned for the safety of their families, surrendered on the promise that they would be reunited with them and their lives would be spared.

 #9.
 Geronimo Was a Shaman

 On one occasion, according to his cousin Jason Bentzinez, while completely out of contact with his base camp and 120 miles away, Geronimo, àpropos of nothing, declared, “Men, our people we left … are in the hands of U.S. soldiers.
 What shall we do?”
 Never doubting the abilities of Geronimo, they rushed back to base camp, travelling through the night.
-When they arrived they found that Geronimo’s vision was correct.
+When they arrived they found that Geronimo’s vision was accurate.
 Bentzinez states, “This was a startling example of Geronimo’s mysterious ability to tell what was happening at a distance … I cannot explain it to this day.
 But I was there and I saw it.
 No, he didn’t get the word by some messenger.
 And no smoke signals had been made.”

 #8.
 The Skull and Bones Secret Society Have Been Sued Over Potentially Stealing Geronimo’s Skull